JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 ## Roadmap

-The next improvements of the experimental UI will address the following areas:
+The next improvements of the experimental UI will affect the following areas:
 * Build Queue page
 * Sidebar and Header areas
 * Mutes/Investigations